 A positive public reputation is a crucial element of business success regardless of a company’s size.
-This is especially true in a digital world, where customers increasingly care about identifying with brands and where news about a business’s successes and failures can be broadcast on social media in an instant.
+This is especially true online, where customers increasingly care about identifying with brands and where news about a business’s achievements and failures can be broadcast on social media in an instant.

 Common Fortune 500 reputation management strategies